Which of the following descriptions best represent the overarching design of your forecasting model?

 Are there any limitations to your current model that you aim to address in future iterations?

-1) A single deterministic model forecast is mapped to quantities, so uncertainty from initial condition and forcings are not properly captured.
+1) A single deterministic model forecast is mapped to quantities, so uncertainty from the initial condition and forcings are not properly captured.

-3) Currently, sea ice concentration and sea surface temperature are persisted.
+2) Currently, sea ice concentration and sea surface temperature are persisted.
 We would like to move to a climatological reference or couple full-complexity sea ice and ocean models.

 Are there any other AI/ML model components or innovations that you wish to highlight?